Drea Frost – Landscapes and Lost Objects: The Breath of Each Tide

 The Individual Artist Grant is open to visual artists, writers, performers and musicians showing serious intent and working to produce original material.
 Artists must be part of the Cannon Beach community, producing or actively exhibiting or performing within the city, or document short-term residence for the duration of the project proposed.
 Note that the Cannon Beach community includes Cannon Beach, Tolovana Park, and Arch Cape.

-For a complete application visit the Cannon Beach Arts Association Gallery or call at 503-436-0744 or email email@example.com if you have any questions.
-An informational session will be held on September 5, 2017 at 4:00 pm at the Cannon Beach Gallery.
-Applicants are invited to attend, ask questions and learn more about the grant program and history.
-Submission date for proposals is October 1, 2017.
-Award date is November 1, 2017.
+For a complete application visit the Cannon Beach Arts Association Gallery or call at 503-436-0744 or email firstname.lastname@example.org if you have any questions.
+Submission date for proposals is October 15, 2017.
+Award date is November 15, 2017.
 Award amounts vary and are dependent upon grant funding.
 For more information http://cannonbeacharts.org/info-for-artists

 The 2017 High School Scholarships have been awarded!
 This year we are offering scholarships to two individuals; Kara Ipson and Hayley Rollins.